pimoroni/bme280-python/README.md

 # Installing

-Stable library from PyPi:
+Stable library from PyPi, the smbus library is also needed:

-* Just run `sudo pip install pimoroni-bme280`
+* Just run `sudo pip install pimoroni-bme280 smbus`

 Latest/development library from GitHub: